-A study looks at the nature of change in our aging, changing brainsNovember 23rd, 2011 in Psychology & Psychiatry /
+A study looks at the nature of change in our aging, changing brainsNovember 23, 2011 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- As we get older, our cognitive abilities change, improving when were younger and declining as we age.
 Scientists posit a hierarchical structure within which these abilities are organized.
 Theres the lowest level measured by specific tests, such as story memory or word memory; the second level, which groups various skills involved in a category of cognitive ability, such as memory, perceptual speed, or reasoning; and finally, the general, or G, factor, a sort of statistical aggregate of all the thinking abilities.